Computational-Plant-Science/plantit/README.md

 - `redis`: Redis server (used as cache and Celery message broker)
 - `sandbox`: an Ubuntu environment for testing workflows

 The Django admin interface is at `http://localhost:3000/admin/`.
-To use it, you'll need to log into PlantIT at least once with CyVerse (this will create a Django account for you), then shell into the `plantit` container, run `./manage.py shell`, and update your profile with staff/superuser privileges.
+To use it, you'll need to log into the site at least once (this will create a Django account for you), then shell into the `plantit` container, run `./manage.py shell`, and update your profile with staff/superuser privileges.
 For instance:

 ```python
 from django.contrib.auth.models import User